Contact Us - Frequently Asked Questions

 4) How close can I get to a work of art?

-The National Gallery of Art takes great care to ensure the safety and the availability of the art for all to enjoy.
+We take great care to ensure the safety and the availability of the art for all to enjoy.
 As such, please keep a distance of about two feet from the art.
 Some works of art have a limit line drawn around them, but most do not.
 This distance ensures that you or your personal belongings do not accidentally touch the art.

 No, please do not touch works of art.
 Dirt, moisture, and other contaminants present on hands can stain or corrode the surfaces of artworks.
 Some works are more fragile than they appear, and even simple touching can cause permanent damage.
 Help us protect works of art and preserve our common heritage for future generations.